wderezin/terraform-aws-infrastructure/README.md

 # Terraform AWS Account Setup Module
-A Daring Way opinionated approach to how to setup an AWS account setup.
+A [Daring Way](https://www/daringway.com/) opinionated approach to how to setup an AWS account setup.

-NOTE: This is currently under develop and should not be considered a stable

 # Quickstart Guide